 To keep the dehydrated meat fresh:

-If you’re making backpacking meals with dehydrated meat, you can create your meals in plastic bags to have a lightweight storage method on the trail.
+If you’re making backpacking meals with dehydrated meat, you can pack them in plastic bags for lightweight storage on the trail.
 However, I would not recommend storing dehydrated meat in plastic bags for long periods.

 Re-Hydrating Meat for Backpacking Meals